antrea-io/antrea-ui/docs/oidc.md

 ## Method 1: Built-in Dex

-When installing Antrea UI usign Helm, you can choose to enable built-in support for Dex, in which case an additional container named `dex` will be added to the `antrea-ui` Deployment, and the OIDC client in the Antrea UI backend will be configured automatically to access Dex.
+When installing Antrea UI using Helm, you can choose to enable built-in support for Dex, in which case an additional container named `dex` will be added to the `antrea-ui` Deployment, and the OIDC client in the Antrea UI backend will be configured automatically to access Dex.